 The Station occupies without charge certain premises located in and owned by the University.
 The estimated fair value of the premises is reported as revenue and expenditure in the period when the premises are used.
-Indirect administrative support includes allocable portions of institutional support, physical plant operations, and library costs.
-The amount of University expenditures attributable to the Station is allocated based upon suggested formats of the CPB.
-For the year ended June 30, 2022, the allocation methods were as follows:
+Indirect administrative support includes allocable portions of institutional support and physical plant operations.
+The amount of University expenditures attributable to the

+Station is allocated based upon suggested formats of the Corporation for Public Broadcasting (CPB).
+For the year ended June 30, 2023, the allocation methods were as follows: